 The two knives I like to use in my kitchen are usually the bread knife and chef’s knife.
 I do love my carbs but I must admit that I’ve used the bread knife for cutting and slicing chicken breast as well.
-If it’s at close range, the bread knife will be used for mostly anything.
+If it’s at close range, the bread knife will be used for almost anything.
 This is, of course, wrong and will eventually dull out my knife.
-The reason there are so many different knifes and block knife sets is in order to make our lives easier.
+The reason there are so many different knives and block knife sets is in order to make our lives easier.
 If we use the right knife we get the job done faster without any missing or bloody fingers.

 Different Types of Knives

 Chef’s Knife– One of the most versatile knives in your kitchen is a Chef’s knife.
 This knife has a rounded bottom and allows you to dice and chop your veggies with ease.

 Utility Knife– Some might confuse a utility knife with a chef’s knife but they are different.
 This knife has a less curvy bottom and is smaller in size.
 A utility knife is great for chopping veggies and herbs and smaller items that you want to be cut precisely.

 Paring Knife– I love to use a paring knife to peel potatoes and apples.
 Paring knives are made for peeling, cutting, and slicing.
 Your paring knife will usually be one of the smaller knives in your knife block set.

 Bread Knife– Another one of my favorite knives is the bread knife.
 It is long and has teeth or jagged edges.
 This makes it ideal for cutting soft and hard bread such as baguettes and dinner rolls.

 Butcher Knife– Just like its name states, this knife is used for butchering meat.
 It can be used for other things but its main purpose is to chop at meat and cut through bone.